 Symposium on Integrity in Research

-Challenges to research integrity: diversity and universalism, evidence and reflexivity.
+Challenges for research integrity: diversity and universalism, evidence and reflexivity.

 Research Integrity is a controversial topic within academia, but also in public discourse.
 Prominent cases of scientific misconduct capture the limelight, but recently a multitude of issues beyond the classical triad of plagiarism, falsification, and fabrication have taken center stage, many of which concern the quality and rigor of research and further challenge the trustworthiness of science.
 These include selective publication and file-drawer problems, various biases, as well as the general reproducibility or robustness of research results.
 At the same time, open, inclusive, and creative cultures of research in teams and organizations have been threatened by practices that prioritize outputs, as demonstrated by numerous examples of insufficient mentoring, unfair authorship practices, or intransparency about career progress for younger researchers.
 All these issues have long histories of discussions about improving scientific methods, however, views differ on how important these issues are, and whether all disciplines are affected equally.
 While some argue that there is only one scientific method, requiring universal standards for robust evidence, others emphasize the diversity of research cultures and the mutual criticism and learning that can result from this diversity.